vezel-dev/novadrop/doc/game/data.md

 `child_address` is an address into the `elements` region. `child_count` elements should be read at this address.
-These children must be sorted first by their name index, then by name indices of keys (if any), in ascending order.
+These children must be sorted first by their name index, then by name indexes of keys (if any), in ascending order.

 `padding_1` and `padding_2` are always zero.
 They were added in the 64-bit data center format.